-Solutions
+Challenges and Solutions

-For many interviewed people, as well as in the group discussion, it was clear that closing the current gap is essential to avoid the collapse of the existing health system.
+For many of those interviewed, as well as those who participated in group discussions, it was clear that closing the current gap is essential to avoid the collapse of the existing health system.
 This is important to keep the minimal COVID-19 case management services ongoing, as well as to keep the morale of the health staff who struggle day and night to keep the patients alive.
 The main outcomes of the discussions were:

-- We are still facing a funding problem, as the oxygen gap has been identified since December 2020, and yet without the success in securing funding for this equipment. - We are currently facing a time-bound problem, which means that if we get all the requested funds to purchase the conventional oxygen equipment that we need, it will take at least three months to get them to northwest Syria.
-This is problematic as we are in need of oxygen t right now.
+• There is still an ongoing funding problem, as the oxygen gap has been identified since December 2020, and yet without the success in securing funding for this equipment.

-We are facing a programming problem because some oxygen generators were purchased in the previous wave to address COVID-19 cases but were distributed to facilities that do not provide COVID-19 treatment.
+- Procurement and logistical hurdles remain such that even if we get all the requested funds to purchase the conventional oxygen equipment that we need, it will take at least three months to get them to northwest Syria.
+This is problematic as we are in need of oxygen t right now. - Programmatic challenges are particularly • acute in situations where oxygen generators were purchased in the previous wave to address COVID-19 cases but were distributed to facilities that do not provide COVID-19 treatment.
 Despite efforts to relocate these generators, it has not been possible until now.
 In addition to this, there are not enough operational costs to run these generators where they are presently located and establishing an oxygen bridge between these facilities and COVID-19 facilities via an oxygen cylinders' transfer is not easy due to the limited number of available oxygen cylinders.